jhaabh/kofu/README.md

         print("---")
 ```

-This example showcases how Messor can manage LLM prompting tasks with concurrency and persistence.
+This example showcases how Kofu can manage LLM prompting tasks with concurrency and persistence.

 ## Advanced Features